Why was Michael Oher put in a conservatorship by his 'Blind Side' family? Experts call case 'troubling' and 'disturbing.'

 Tennessee allows for "adult adoption."
 However, Sean claimed he was advised not to do so.

 "It's possible that Sean Tuohy got bad legal advice or that he was being disingenuous, because in Tennessee, as in most of the country, it would have been perfectly legal to adopt Michael Oher even after he was 18 or older," Nelson said.
-"Rather than an adoption, which would have given Michael potential rights in their family, the Tuohys action stripped him of his personal autonomy and gave them the ability to profit from him and control him."
+"Rather than an adoption, which would have given Michael potential rights in their family, the Tuohys' action stripped him of his personal autonomy and gave them the ability to profit from him and control him."

 Even if the Tuohys were advised that a conservatorship was best, the nearly two decades it's been in effect is odd.